 If you’re thinking about using Google Groups for your business, learn about its best use cases and see if they fit on your strategy.

 You can use the email list on Groups to send newsletters to your clients, or releases to the team.
-It’s a way to mass communicate with people and keep a relationship with the customers, partners and providers.
+It’s a way to mass communicate with people and keep a relationship with the customers, partners, and providers.

-It’s actually the first reason why Google Groups was created, a web forum where the group members can interact with one another.
+It’s the first reason why Google Groups was created, a web forum where the group members can interact with one another.
 Usually is divided into topics, which made some teams to adapt it for sharing tasks.
 In this kind of group, it’s possible to discuss the assignments for the whole team.

 Google Groups was not designed to be a Shared Inbox, but many teams are adapting to use it for this purpose.

-The Google Collaborative Inbox consists in a group where people can send emails to an alias and these emails are distributed to a team.
-For example, imagine customers sending emails to a Google Group “firstname.lastname@example.org” asking for help.
+The Google Collaborative Inbox consists of a group where people can send emails to alias and these emails are distributed to a team.
+For example, imagine customers sending emails to a Google Group “email@example.com” asking for help.
 All of the people from your customer support team will receive these emails and will be able to reply to threads.